EXJUSTICE/SummarizeNLP/README.md

 # SummarizeNLP
-WebApp for NLP-based summarization of input text
+WebApp for NLP-based summarization of input text.

 WIP